awlsring/texit/docs/serverless/serverless.md

 - `texit-lambda_Linux_arm64.tar.gz` - This will be used as the binary for the Texit API handler.
 - `texit-lambda_sfn_activities_Linux_arm64.tar.gz` - This will be used as the binary for the Step Functions activities.
 - `texit_discord_lambda_Linux_arm64.tar.gz` - This will be used as the binary for the Discord handler.
+- `texit_discord_callback_lambda_Linux_arm64.tar.gz` - This will be used as the binary for the Discord callback handler.

 **Note:** Arm binaries are specified as these constructs default to deploying to the `arm64` architecture.
 If you have some reason to use `x86_64` you can specify this in the `architecture` property of the lambda.